1312inc/Webasyst-X-Android-Library/README.md

 </activity>
 ```

-3. Configure WAID client.
+3. Configure Webasyst ID (WAID) client.
 This should be done once, preferably early in application's lifecycle.
 The recommended option is to extend `Application` class and do configuration in it's `onCreate()` method.
 See `WebasystAuthService.configure()` for details.

 4. Implement Authentication Activity.